How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 Duration.
 Plan for a minimum of 3 days: travel day, appointment day, buffer/return day.
 If you have follow-up document requests at the appointment, an additional day may be needed.

 Armenian entry requirements for Iranians.
-Iranian nationals currently enter Armenia visa-free for up to 90 days.
-This is subject to change based on regional policy.
+Iranian nationals may be able to enter Armenia visa-free under current arrangements.
 Verify current Armenian entry requirements for Iranian passport holders before booking travel — the situation in the South Caucasus can shift.
-Your Iranian passport is the entry document; no Armenian visa is currently required.

 What to bring for the trip (beyond the document package):